-These homemade Apple Hand Pies are made with a flaky pie crust and a cinnamon apple pie filling, and they are glazed with a cinnamon icing.
-These easy Apple Hand Pies are baked in the oven until golden brown and bubbly.
+This recipe for homemade Apple Hand Pies begins with a flaky pie crust and ends with a cinnamon apple pie filling.
+Baked in the oven until golden brown and bubbly, these hand held apple pies are topped with a delicious cinnamon icing.

-While those store bought versions will forever hold a place in my heart, these homemade apple hand pies are truly a better version.
+While those store bought versions will forever hold a place in my heart, this homemade apple hand pie recipe is truly a better version.
 The crust is flakier, the filling is tastier, and the glaze is a little less sugary sweet.

 To me, they are perfect.